Tlaquepaque Jalisco, Mexico Travel Guide

 Within the Hospicio Cabañas complex, check its schedule for contemporary art exhibitions, workshops, or cultural events beyond the main Orozco murals.

-Often overlooked, this beautiful church near the historic center features intricate Churrigueresque altarpieces, a stunning example of colonial religious art.
+Often overlooked, this gorgeous church near the historic center features intricate Churrigueresque altarpieces, a stunning example from the colonial era religious art.

 Guadalajara offers unique experiences for families plus those seeking authentic local life.